-The State uses the post-eligibility rules at 42 CFR 435.726.
+The state uses the post-eligibility rules at 42 CFR 435.726 for individuals who do not have a spouse or have a spouse who is not a community spouse as specified in §1924 of the Act.
 Payment for home and community-based waiver services is reduced by the amount remaining after deducting the following allowances and expenses from the waiver participant's income:

-- i.
-Allowance for the needs of the waiver participant (select one): - The following standard included under the State plan
+i.
+Allowance for the needs of the waiver participant (select one):

+The following standard included under the state plan

-- SSI standard
+SSI standard

-- Optional State supplement standard
+Optional state supplement standard

-- Medically needy income standard
+Medically needy income standard

-- The special income level for institutionalized persons
+The special income level for institutionalized persons

 (select one):

-- 300% of the SSI Federal Benefit Rate (FBR) - A percentage of the FBR, which is less than 300%
+300% of the SSI Federal Benefit Rate (FBR) A percentage of the FBR, which is less than 300%

-Specify the percentage:

-A dollar amount which is less than 300%.
+Specify the percentage: A dollar amount which is less than 300%.